Ircama/hostp2pd/README.md

 The following use cases are allowed:

-- P2P Group formation method using Negotiation Method with standard groups (dynamically created and removed): no group is created at startup; the first client connection performs the P2P group formation; the group is removed after the client disconnection (`activate_persistent_group: False`, `dynamic_gropus: True`, no persistent group defined in *wpa_supplicant.conf*).
+- `activate_persistent_group: False`, `dynamic_gropus: True`, no persistent group defined in *wpa_supplicant.conf*: P2P Group formation method using negotiation with standard groups (which are dynamically created and removed): no group is created at startup; the first client connection performs the P2P group formation; the group is removed after the client disconnection.
-- P2P Group Formation using Autonomous GO Method, configuring an autonomous group activated at startup: an autonomous group (`activate_persistent_group: False`, `dynamic_gropus: False`, no persistent group defined in *wpa_supplicant.conf*)
+- `activate_persistent_group: False`, `dynamic_gropus: False`, no persistent group defined in *wpa_supplicant.conf*: P2P Group Formation using Autonomous GO Method, configuring an autonomous group activated at startup.
-- Persistent group activated at the first access (`activate_persistent_group: False`, `dynamic_gropus: False`, with persistent group defined in *wpa_supplicant.conf*)
+- `activate_persistent_group: False`, `dynamic_gropus: False`, with persistent group defined in *wpa_supplicant.conf*: Persistent group activated at the first access
-- Persistent group activated at startup (`activate_persistent_group: True`, `dynamic_gropus: False`, with persistent group defined in *wpa_supplicant.conf*).
+- `activate_persistent_group: True`, `dynamic_gropus: False`, with persistent group defined in *wpa_supplicant.conf*: Persistent group activated at startup.
 This is the suggested method

-If a whitelist (`white_list: ...`) is configured with PCB (`pbc_in_use: True` or `config_methods=virtual_push_button`) and if the client name does not correspond to any whitelisted names, then the configuration method is changed from pbc to keypad.
+If a whitelist (`white_list: ...`) is configured with PCB (`pbc_in_use: True` or `config_methods=virtual_push_button`) and if the client name does not correspond to any whitelisted names, then the configuration method is changed from *pbc* to *keypad*.

 Internally, hostp2pd activates ordinary connections via `p2p_connect`.
 Autonomous/Persistent Groups are activated with `p2p_group_add`.
-Connections to Autonomous/Persistent Groups are managed by a subprocess named Enroller, which does `wps_pin` or `wps_pbc` over the group interface. wpa_cli commands `interface` and `list_networks` are used to check groups. `p2p_find` is periodically executed to ensure announcements (especially when P2P group beacons are not active).
+Connections to Autonomous/Persistent Groups are managed by a subprocess named Enroller, which does `wps_pin` or `wps_pbc` over the group interface.
+The `interface` and `list_networks` commands of wpa_cli are used to check groups. `p2p_find` is periodically executed to ensure announcements (especially when P2P group beacons are not active).
 A number of events are managed.

-With standard group negotiation using fixed password method, an Android client will not save the password (authorization has to be performed on every connection).
+Using standard group negotiation method with fixed password, an Android client will not save the password (the authorization has to be performed on every connection).
 Using persistent groups, a local group information element is permanently stored in the Android handset (until it is deleted by hand) and this enables to directly perform all subsequent reconnections without separate authorization (e.g., without user interaction).

 # Logging

 Logging is configured in *hostp2pd.yaml*.
 This is in [Pyhton logging configuration format](https://docs.python.org/3/library/logging.config.html).
-By default, logs are saved in /var/log/hostp2pd.log.
-Also, logs can be forced to a specific loglevel through the `force_logging` configuration attribute.
+By default, logs are saved in /var/log/hostp2pd.log, rolled into three files.
+Also, logs can be forced to a specific log level through the `force_logging` configuration attribute.

 In interactive mode, logging can be changed using `loglevel`.